coroner4817/AndroidStudyNote/README.md

     use binService and unbindService to start service then the service can be controlled by the activity but will service die when unbind so use startService first then bind it service can only be started once

-    Use front-end Service p364
+    use front-end Service p364
     service standard version(use thread) and stopSelf() p367 or use IntentService when doing some heavy task in service.
-It will automatically stop when task finished p368 Like a service manager, terminal useless service to avoid traffic in Main UI

-    Wake up service in period p371
+It will automatically stop when task finished p368 Like a service manager, terminal useless service to avoid traffic in Main UI wake up service in period p371

 19, Web-based development p377
     ...